 While Sir James Tillie had grand ideas for the gardens and certainly spent a lot of money terracing the landscape when he built the castle in 1698, his designs were enhanced and embellished by Humphry Repton’s influence in the early 19th Century.
 Humphry Repton was commissioned by John Coryton in 1809 to ‘work his magic’ on the Pentillie Gardens, and much of Repton’s recommendations were based on changing the landscape as a whole (including the Castle), rather than re-designing flower beds.
 Unusually many of Repton’s ideas were implemented at Pentillie, and the changes his designs were to make on the landscape can still be seen today.
 Repton’s designs were often captured in a ‘red book’ and Pentillie’s copy (dated 1810) has been reproduced in order that all visitors to the gardens are able to cast an eye over this magnificent and rare work.

-UPDATE OCT 2015 – Pentillie’s Red Book was reviewed by expert Rupert Powell on the Antiques Roadshow in October 2015 – the valuation was something of a surprise!
-Keir Davidson – landscape designer, writer and Repton specialist will be hosting a series of talks on Repton over the weekend of 12th March 2016 at Pentillie Castle.
-Day and overnight packages are available.
-Pentillie’s original Red Book will be available to view.
-Click here for more information.
+Antiques Roadshow October 2015 – Pentillie’s Red Book was reviewed by expert Rupert Powell on the Antiques Roadshow in October 2015 – the valuation was something of a surprise!
+Click here to see for yourself.